 Can anyone relate to this?
-You spend months prepping your home to sell, you finally celebrate after your home sells and you still have to deal with what feels like 8 million home inspections.
+You spend months prepping your home to sell (Did you see my 5 tips to staging your home to sell quickly?).
+You finally celebrate that your home has sold, but you still have to deal with what feels like 8 million home inspections.
 All the while, packing and saying goodbye to your friends and family.

-The day finally comes that you put all your belongings in a truck and travel to your NEW home (in our case across the country).
-You arrive to your hew home but you’re feeling exhausted and really the work is just beginning.
+The MOVING day finally comes and you put all your belongings in a truck and travel to your NEW home (in our case across the country – from New Mexico to Illinois).
+You arrive to your hew home but you are feeling exhausted and really the work is just now beginning.
 Sigh….
-Today I am sharing, I just moved to a new place, now what?
-Check out these 10 great Organizational Tips for motivation to unpack after moving and download a helpful PDF checklist.

 *Note, these are my REAL “we just moved” crazy person photos… please, no judging!
 HA*

 Looking to get the ten organizational unpacking items in a nice neat checklist to print out?
-You can purchase the 10 Organizational Tips for Unpacking Motivation After You Move that will greatly help right below!
+You can purchase it NOW.

 1. Before you start unpacking, do some cleaning.

 There is a high chance that it’s been a few weeks since the previous owners left.
 It’s amazing how quickly dust and bugs can creep into a home, so be sure to bring a broom, vacuum and some cleaners with you.
 You will feel much better setting up your home in a clean space than having to tip toe around to avoid dust bunnies on the floor.

 As much as you want the entire home unpacked and ready to live in right away, it sadly just takes some time.
 However, it’s probably more critical to have bedrooms, the kitchen and bathrooms up and running before every single tool gets a new home in the garage.